William J. Seymour: Apostolic Faith publication

-Seymour's last years
+Final years

 Another blow to Seymour's authority in the later movement was the split between Seymour and William Durham.
 During one of Seymour's revival tours in 1911, he asked Durham if he would serve as the visiting preacher while he was gone.
 Durham agreed, but his views on sanctification caused a schism in the church.
 Seymour was asked to return to Azusa immediately, while his wife Jennie padlocked Durham out of the mission.
 Durham began to attack Seymour publicly, launching a rhetoric campaign claiming that Seymour was no longer following the will of God and was not fit to be a leader.
 This did further harm to Seymour's ministry.
 Even after Durham's sudden death in 1912, the Pentecostal community in Los Angeles remained split.

-Although his message had spread around the world, by 1914 Seymour's congregation on Azusa Street had shrunk to a small, local, Black American church.
-He continued as pastor until his death.
+Although his message had spread around the world, Seymour's congregation on Azusa Street had shrunk to a small, local, Black American church by 1914.
+He continued as pastor for the rest of his life.
 On September 28, 1922, Seymour suffered two heart attacks and died in his wife's arms.
 He was buried in Evergreen Cemetery in East Los Angeles, near influential Pentecostal preacher Francisco Olazábal.
 Jennie Seymour died on July 2, 1936, and was buried next to her husband.

 Legacy and influence

 Under Seymour's leadership, the Azusa Street Mission sent evangelists throughout the United States, spreading the Pentecostal message from Los Angeles all over the United States and resulting in many missions that modeled themselves after Azusa.
 By 1914, Pentecostalism had spread to almost every major U.S. city.
-All major American Pentecostal denominations can trace their origins to Azusa Street, including the Assemblies of God, the Church of God in Christ, the Church of God (Cleveland, Tennessee), the Pentecostal Assemblies of the World, the United Pentecostal Church, and the Pentecostal Holiness Church.
+All major American Pentecostal denominations can trace their origins to Azusa Street, including the Assemblies of God, the Church of God in Christ,the Pentecostal Assemblies of the World, the United Pentecostal Church, and the Pentecostal Holiness Church.

 The mission's doctrines quickly went around the world, with many of the missionaries spreading the new message having themselves been at the Azusa Street revival.
 By 1907, missionaries from Azusa Street had reached Mexico, Canada, Western Europe, the Middle East, West Africa, and parts of Asia.
-In the 21st century, estimates of worldwide Pentecostal membership range from 9 million to 20 million.
+In 2006, estimates of worldwide Pentecostal membership range from 9 million to 20 million.